-The Dee Dowell Memorial Foundation is a 501(c)(3) nonprofit organization giving nearly $100,000 in scholarships to Ventura youth since 2002.
-The Ventura Police Officers' Association (VPOA) is proud to sponsor the Dee Dowell Memorial Golf Tournament and scholarship program for college-bound students.
+The Dee Dowell Memorial Foundation is a 501(c)(3) non-profit organization giving nearly $100,000 in scholarships to Ventura youth since 2002.
+The Ventura Police Officers' Association (VPOA) is proud to sponsor the Dee Dowell Memorial Golf Tournament and Dee Dowell Memorial Scholarship Program for college-bound students.
 The Dee Dowell Scholarship Program provides monetary awards to students who plan to devote themselves to a career in public service.

 On Monday, August 7, 1978, Sergeant Darlon "Dee" Dowell became the first and only Ventura Police Officer killed in the line of duty.